atropos-null/LS/py109/py109_studyguide.md

 print(a is b)  # Could be False, despite what you might expect print(a == b)  # Always True - correct way to compare values
 ```

-**Why is it important?**
+#### Why is it important?

 1.  **​Behavior of Identity Comparisons**​: When using the is operator, interned objects will return `True` even if they were created separately.
 However, with non-interned objects, the same comparison would return `False`.
-If a = b and both = 42, they will be the same object when evaluated with `is`.
-However, if a = b and both = 1000, they will not.
+If `a = b` and both equal 42, they will be the same object when evaluated with `is`.
+However, if `a = b` and both `= 1000` they will not.
 This distinction is crucial when debugging or when you're relying on identit comparisons in your code.

 2. **Memory Optimization**

 To avoid later problems:

 * Use == for value comparison
 * Reserve `is` for identity checks, primarily with `None`
 * Never rely on interning behavior for critical program logic